NFL players approve labor deal, including 17-game season - WHIZ News

 The deal, which runs through the 2030 season, was accepted by the 32 team owners last month.
 The NFL Players Association’s membership spent the last week voting on the 439-page document after its executive board narrowly rejected it by a 6-5 vote, and the player representatives voted 17-14 in favor, with one abstention.

 Clearly, there was some strong player opposition to this collective bargaining agreement, though.
 Many stars, including Aaron Rodgers, Russell Wilson, J.J.
 Watt and Todd Gurley, spoke out against it.
-The total vote among the nearly 2,500 union members who participated was 1019-959.
+The total vote, among the nearly 2,500 union members who participated, was 1,019-959.
+Ratification required a simple majority — results were announced Sunday — and there could be lasting resentment among union members, given how close the vote was.

+“Can’t believe we agreed to that lol,” Colts tight end Eric Ebron tweeted.
+“We can only play this game for so long and y’all didn’t want everything we could get out of it? … 2030 y’all do better.”

 Among those gains: